Aloft Hotels

-Aloft Hotels is a hotel chain based in North America, owned by Marriott International.
+Aloft Hotels is an American hotel chain based in North America, owned by Marriott International.
 The first hotel opened at the Trudeau International Airport in Montreal in 2008.
 Aloft Hotels have since opened across North America and internationally.
 Most Aloft hotels are located in city centers or in close proximity to airports.
-As of June 30, 2020, the chain had 183 hotels with 30,660 rooms.
+As of April 9, 2023, the chain had 233 hotels.

 The brand is most notable for its modern architecture design style.
 Another characteristic of Aloft hotels is the naming of basic hotel amenities.
 For example, in each hotel, the swimming pool is referred to as "splash".

 History

 Aloft Hotels was conceived in 2005 by Amal Abdullah.
 The hotel chain already had several brands, including Sheraton, Westin, and W Hotels, but was looking to expand into a market of more contemporary hotels.
 To reflect its relationship with Starwood Hotels, the Aloft brand was dubbed "A Vision of W Hotels".
 Starwood worked with the architectural company Rockwell Group and its founder David Rockwell to come up with the design.

 To generate interest in the brand before its 2008 opening, Starwood launched a virtual tour of the hotels using Second Life, which enables visitors to move through a typical Aloft Hotel and explore its aspects in detail.
 Starwood monitored statistics from the site, gauged public reception based upon visitors' opinions, and incorporated this information into the design of future Aloft Hotels.
 Aloft became part of Marriott International in 2016 when Marriott acquired Starwood.